MANOJ-80/0xLynk/README.md

    - Click `Connect`.
    - Start the file transfer once the DataChannel opens.

-Manual mode still uses public STUN for NAT traversal.
-Some strict networks require TURN; without TURN, direct WebRTC may fail behind restrictive NAT or firewalls.
+Manual mode is strict direct WebRTC (no signaling relay transport).
+It still uses public STUN for NAT traversal.
+On strict NAT/firewall networks, direct P2P may fail; in those cases use Room-code mode (relay fallback) or configure TURN for reliable direct connectivity.
 QR scanning uses the browser camera and falls back to copy/paste on unsupported browsers.

+### Connectivity behavior by mode

+- `No-server manual`: direct WebRTC only (STUN-assisted), no payload relay.
+- `Room-code`: direct WebRTC first; if direct path fails and both peers are still signaling-connected, app can relay transfer bytes via signaling as a degraded fallback.
+- `TURN configured`: improves direct cross-network success and reduces need for degraded relay behavior.

 ## NPM scripts (root)